 The ExCB must first hold a current IEC/ExCB License, issued in accordance with Section 1 of this OD, prior to accepting any applications from manufacturers

-The ExCB may only accept an application from a holder of an IECEx Certificate of Conformity (CoC) issued, in accordance with the IECEx Rules of Procedures IECEx 02, the agreement with IEC and where the IECEx CoC has been issued by the ExCBThe ExCB responsible for conducting the required audit(s) and issuing of the Quality Assessment Report (QAR) in accordance with IECEx 02 and OD 009 may grant an IECEx Conformity Mark License to holders of an IECEx Certificate of Conformity
+The ExCB responsible for conducting the required audit(s) and issuing of the Quality Assessment Report (QAR) in accordance with IECEx 02 and OD 009 may grant an IECEx Conformity Mark License to holders of an IECEx Certificate of Conformity upon application from the holder of that Certificate

-The IECEx Conformity Mark License may be issued to cover one or more than one IECEx CoC, with all IECEx CoC reference numbers shown on the IECEx Conformity Mark License
+The IECEx Conformity Mark License may be issued to cover one or more than one IECEx CoC, regardless of which ExCB issued the IECEx CoC, with all IECEx CoC reference numbers shown on the IECEx Conformity Mark License Certificate Schedule

-The IECEx Conformity Mark License shall only cover IECEx CoCs that have a “current” status, according to IECEx OD 009
+The IECEx Conformity Mark License shall only cover IECEx CoCs that have a “current” or “suspended” status, according to IECEx OD 009

-Should any of the IECEx CoCs referred to on the IECEx Conformity Mark License become “suspended” or “cancelled” the IECEx Conformity Mark License shall be updated by the removal of such IECEx CoC references
+Should any of the IECEx CoCs referred to on the IECEx Conformity Mark License become “cancelled” the IECEx Conformity Mark License shall be updated by the removal of such IECEx CoC references

-The ExCB shall ensure that all holders of an IECEx Conformity Mark License, issued by them comply with the IECEx Conformity Mark License Conditions detailed in OD 023
+The ExCB shall ensure that manufacturers holding IECEx Conformity Mark Licenses, issued by them comply with the IECEx Conformity Mark License Conditions detailed in OD 423

-For products covered by an IECEx Unit Verification Certificate the following requirements and provisions apply:
+For equipmentequipment covered by an IECEx Unit Verification Certificate, the ExCB issuing the Certificate may issue the IECEx Conformity mark License under the following requirements and provisions:

-The Mark may only be used on the product marking covered by the Unit Verification Certificate and cannot be displayed on promotional material, websites, etc.
+The Mark may only be used on the equipment marking covered by the Unit Verification Certificate and cannot be displayed on promotional material, websites, etc.

 The assessment of the applicant’s proposed use of the Mark is conducted by the ExCB at the assessment/testing stage of processing a Unit Verification Certificate application.
-This requirement reflects the fact that manufacturers of products covered by Unit Verification Certificates are not subject to ongoing surveillance in relation to these products.
+This requirement reflects the fact that manufacturers of equipment covered by Unit Verification Certificates are not subject to ongoing surveillance in relation to these equipment.

 This results of this assessment by the ExTL/ExCB of the proposed use of the Mark shall be recorded in the ExTR

-The same License and Mark may be used on subsequent products covered by Unit Verification Certificates where the same ExCB is used
+The same License and Mark may be used on subsequent equipment covered by Unit Verification Certificates where the same ExCB is used

 The Mark may be used on Instruction manuals where such form part of the Certification Documentation and have been reviewed by the ExCB

-The Mark may be displayed on the Unit Verification Certificate

 2.2 Assessment and surveillance of IECEx Conformity Mark License holders (Licensees)

-The ExCB shall ensure that all holders of the IECEx Conformity Mark License (Licensees) are subjected to assessment and surveillance for their ability to control application, use and display of the IECEx Conformity Mark in accordance with the IECEx Conformity Mark License Regulations, this OD and the IECEx Conformity Mark License Terms and Conditions, OD 023.
+The ExCB, responsible for issuing the IECEx Mark License shall ensure that all holders of the IECEx Conformity Mark License (Licensees) are subjected to assessment and surveillance for their ability to control application, use and display of the IECEx Conformity Mark in accordance with the IECEx Conformity Mark License Rules, this OD and the IECEx Conformity Mark License Terms and Conditions, OD 423.

-Such surveillance may be considered as an extension to the existing surveillance for holders of an IECEx CoC.
+Such surveillance may be incorporated into the normal on-going surveillance audits for holders of an IECEx CoC.

 The ExCB is required to investigate any claims of misuse of the IECEx Conformity Mark or where such evidence exists concerning IECEx Conformity Mark Licenses that it has issued, in order to protect the integrity of the IECEx Conformity Mark and IEC.